 Email address is the address shown to receiver of the notifications.
 Multiple e-mail addresses can be separated by using comma.

-Application Description with this option you can construct a description for 3rd party software in the SCCM.
+Application Description with this option you can add an description visible in software center.

-Application Name with this option you can construct a name for 3rd party software in SCCM.
+Application Name with this option you can configure the application name visible in software center.

 Application help documentation is an URL or network path to specify users more information on an application.

 Distribution point group is a selection which group you want to use.